 Call Us

 Say what you have practised

 When you’re ready, just go for it.
-Say what you’ve practised, and if you feel more comfortable taking your notes with you, then do so.
+Say what you’ve practised, and if you feel more comfortable taking notes with you, then do so.
 If you get tongue-tied or shaky then don’t worry.
 It’s perfectly acceptable to tell the person that you’re finding this difficult.
 If you find that you’re becoming a bit overwhelmed, then just take a break and come back to the conversation later.

 Don’t worry

-Seek professional help
+Get professional help

-Whilst it can be enormously helpful to confide in a family member or loved one about the way you’re feeling, ultimately, depression is a mental health condition that can become progressively worse without professional help.
+While it can be enormously helpful to confide in a family member or loved one about the way you’re feeling, ultimately, depression is a mental health condition that can become progressively worse without professional help.
 At Priory, we offer a whole range of options for treating depression, ranging from more intensive residential support, to flexible weekly therapy groups.

 Page clinically reviewed by Dr Sheetal Sirohi (MBBS, MRCPsych), General Adult Consultant Psychiatrist at Priory Hospital Woking

-Contact us for help, referrals or more information
+Contact us to make an enquiry or for more information

+Call Us